 What are the legal fees for lease extension conveyancing?
 Can they put you in touch with clients in Tooting who can give a testimonial?

 I am the proprietor of a basement flat in Tooting.
 In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal determine the amount due for a lease extension?

 Where there is a missing freeholder or where there is dispute about the premium for a lease extension, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to determine the amount due.

-An example of a Lease Extension matter before the tribunal for a Tooting property is 14 Nutwell Street in January 2014.
-The premium payable for the acquisition of a new lease of the subject premises was in the sum of £30,523 This case related to 1 flat.
-The number of years remaining on the existing lease(s) was 62.94 years.
+An example of a Lease Extension decision for a Tooting residence is 14 Nutwell Street in January 2014.
+The premium payable for the acquisition of a new lease of the subject premises was in the sum of £30,523 This case affected 1 flat.
+The unexpired residue of the current lease was 62.94 years.